jdhall75/11ty-blog/src/posts/autostart-with-xorg.md

 I recently had an issue figuring out how to get picom start while booting into Awesomewm.
-After doing much research I found that I should be able to handle the initialization files for Xorg.
+After doing much research I found that I should be able to handle this with the initialization files for Xorg.
 All the files that are involved in setting up your X session are simply shell scripts.
+This means that I can just run commands from them like I normally would.

 Anyway, here's the solution to getting picom running on login.
 Not much here, but it works.